cornishcoder1/the_paper_lounge/README.md

 As of November 2022, Heroku ceased to provide a free service.
 Therefore, to continuing hosting <a href="https://the-paper-lounge.onrender.com/">this project</a> without charge I transferred it to free services <a href="https://render.com/">Render</a> and <a href="https://www.elephantsql.com/">ElephantSQL</a>.

 The steps followed to migrate this project from Heroku to Render and ElephantSQL can be found <a href="https://code-institute-students.github.io/deployment-docs/30-pp4/">here</a>.

+# Deployment (Update, May 2024)

+As of 2024, ElephantSQL are beginning a wind down and eventual close of their free database hosting service.
+Therefore, to continuing hosting <a href="https://thepaperlounge-production.up.railway.app/">this project</a> without charge I have transferred it to <a href="https://railway.app/">Railway</a> for the frontend hosting and <a href="https://neon.tech/">Neon</a> for the database.
+Using these services combined has improved initial loading time.

 # References